 - Cultivate gratitude: When was the last time you thanked a friend or someone in the family?
 Gratitude is the best attitude.
 It’s strongly and consistently associated with greater happiness.
 It helps people feel more positive emotions, relish good experiences, improve their health, deals with adversity, and build strong relationships.
 Writing a gratitude journal is a good idea.

 - Practice mindfulness: By practicing mindfulness, you can learn to savor and appreciate the little things in your life that are happening right now.
 It can help us to increase our ability to regulate emotions, decrease stress, anxiety, and depression.
-It can also help us to focus our attention, as well as to observe our thoughts and feelings without judgment.
+It can also aid us to focus our attention, as well as to detect our thoughts and feelings without judgment.

 - Build a growth mindset: When you build a growth mindset versus a fixed mindset, you embrace challenges, learn from criticism, face setbacks with resilience, find lessons, and inspiration from others.
 Such a mindset helps you to move from NO to YES.